owncloud/ocis-php-sdk/README.md

 After that you will find the documentation inside the `docs` folder.

-:exclamation: This SDK is still under heavy development and is not yet ready for production use, the API might change!

 ## Getting started
 Create an Ocis object using the service Url and an access token:
 ```php